Nonunique Ergodicity on the Boundary of Outer space: Arationality and Nongeometricity

-If $k$ can be chosen to be uniformly bounded throughout the folding sequence, then the Alice-Bob game still holds, and we use this new folding sequence.
-Otherwise, we take an alternative folding map to insert.
-We observe that the bounded rank condition on $H$ implies that the number of vertices of valence $\ge 3$ in $SH_t$ is bounded.
+If $k$ is uniformly bounded throughout the folding sequence, then the proof of \Cref{thm:TheGame_folding} shows that Alice still has a winning strategy for this modified folding sequence.
+Otherwise, we observe that the bounded rank condition on $H$ implies that the number of vertices of valence $\ge 3$ in $SH_t$ is bounded.
 Therefore, on the path $b_i^k$, we can find a path $b_i^s$ of bounded length $s \ge 0$ from $v$ such that this subpath ends at a valence $2$ vertex.
-Now, we insert the fold $c \mapsto b_i^s \ov{a_{i-1}} b_{i-1} a_{i-1} \ov{b_i}^{s} c$.
-In this case, the number of illegal turns in $SH_t$ also decreases, as shown in \Cref{fig:decreasing_illegals_2}.
-As $s$ is uniformly bounded by $\rk H$, it is also bounded with respect to Alice's winning sequence.
+In this case, we insert the fold $c \mapsto b_i^s \ov{a_{i-1}} b_{i-1} a_{i-1} \ov{b_i}^{s} c$.
+With this fold, the number of illegal turns in $SH_t$ also decreases, as shown in \Cref{fig:decreasing_illegals_2}.
+As $s$ is uniformly bounded by $\rk H$, Alice's winning strategy described in the proof of \Cref{thm:TheGame_folding} is still valid, and so the resultant folding sequence still satisfies the conditions in \Cref{list:Alice_win_folding}.
 This concludes Case 1.

 \textbf{Case 2.
-An illegal turn at $v$ in $SH_t$ enters $v$ through some lift of $a_i$.} As in the discussion of Case 1, we can wait if there is an illegal turn $\{\ov{a_i},b_{i}\}$.
+An illegal turn at $v$ in $SH_t$ enters $v$ through some lift of $a_i$.} As in the discussion of Case 1, we can wait if there is an illegal turn $\{a_i,b_{i}\}$.
 Hence, it remains to check when the turn $\{\ov{c},a_i\}$ forms an illegal turn at $v$.
 If $b_i$ is not attached as a loop in $SH_t$ at $v$, then we can convert the illegal turn to $\{\ov{c},b_i\}$ by inserting $c \mapsto b_i^kc\ov{b_i}^{k+1}$ or $c \mapsto b_i^s\ov{a_{i-1}}b_{i-1}a_{i-1}\ov{b_i}^s c$ as in Case 1.
 In this case, if $b_i$ is not attached to $v$ at all in $SH_t$, this conversion results in a decrease of the number of illegal turns in $SH_t$.
 Even if $b_i$ is attached to $v$ (but not as a loop), following Case 1, the insertion of such maps will still move the illegal turns to outside the core.

 On the other hand, if $a_{i-1}$ is not attached to $v$ in $SH_t$, then we can insert $c \mapsto \ov{a_{i-1}}b_{i-1}a_{i-1} c$ to first convert the illegal turn to $\{c,\ov{a_{i-1}}\}$.
 Then, having no $a_{i-1}$ attached to $v$ prevents $\{c,\ov{a_{i-1}}\}$ from being illegal in the core, so we decrease the number of illegal turns in this case as well.